wrex/rexs.tips/content/guitar/blues/min-penta/one-octave/index.md

 I can play the note E in *thirteen* distinct locations in five different octaves on my favorite guitar!

 This is why we tend to think about *shapes* when memorizing scales and chords.
-Shapes help our tiny pea brains to remember where to find the notes.
+Shapes help our tiny pea brains remember where to find the notes.

 Please realize, though, that each note evokes a single mood/feeling/color/taste over a given chord or chord progression.
 This is true no matter which octave of the note you play.
-An E sounds like an E sound, even if one is double the pitch of the other.
+One E evokes the same mood/feeling/color/taste as any other E, even if one is double or even quadruple the pitch of the other.

 Solos generate excitement and interest as they ascend or descend into different octaves, but the *function* and feeling/color/taste of each note within each octave stays the same.
 Apples come in all different shapes, sizes, and flavors, but they never taste like bananas.

 ### Five *tones*

 Am pentatonic is the five notes A, C, D, E, and G. PERIOD.
+That's all there is.

 Each of these notes evokes a certain feeling over a Blues in &laquo;A Major&raquo; and a slightly different feeling over &laquo;A minor&raquo;.

 Let's first focus on just one location for each of those five notes: